pcprinz/webapp-group3/README.md

+### Visit the [Pages of this repository](https://pcprinz.github.io/webapp-group3/index.html) to see the projects live state

 # **Description** webapp-group3
 A tutorial-driven WebApp as an exam for the module 12431 Web Applications | SS 2021 at the Brandenburg Technical University.
 Group 3